24/7 Support Line - Call Now

 Overview

 Thea Bowman Community Health Center - Advantage Health is a mental health treatment center for people seeking treatment near Wayne County.
-As part of their treatment modalities for recovery, Thea Bowman Community Health Center - Advantage Health provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Thea Bowman Community Health Center - Advantage Health provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Thea Bowman Community Health Center - Advantage Health is located in Detroit, Michigan, accepting cash or self-payment for treatment.

 Thea Bowman Community Health Center - Advantage Health at a Glance